eunjung31/MotorVoice/README.md

 # MotorVoice
 Feature extractor & Automatic Severity Classifier for Motor Speech Disorder MotorVoice is a framework designed to extract speech features for automatic severity classification of motor speech disorder.
-The to-be-extracted features include voice quality-, prosody-, and pronunciation-related features.
-Please refer [1] for details.
+The features to-be-extracted include features related to voice quality, prosody, and pronunciation.
+All features have been reported to help distinguish between not only healthy vs dysarthic speech, but severity levels within dysarthric speech.
+Please refer to [1] for details.

 ## Requirements
 * praat